 Introduces students of laboratory sciences to the population science of epidemiology, including methods and approaches to measurement, study design and inference.
-Similar in content to Principles of Epidemiology 340.601; however, examples highlight the interface between epidemiology and laboratory sciences, including the use of biomarkers to measure of exposure, outcome and risk.
+Similar in content to other introductory courses in the Department of Epidemiology but it introduces several topics of particular interest to laboratory scientists, and examples often highlight the interface between epidemiology and laboratory sciences.

 - Learning Objectives:

 - Distinguish study, target, and source populations.

 - Calculate and interpret basic epidemiologic measures of disease frequency, validity and precision.

 - Identify distinguishing features of fundamental study designs including randomized clinical trials, cohort studies, and case-control studies.

 - Calculate basic measures used to compare disease frequencies, identify and classify sources of information and selection bias, identify concepts and frameworks useful for inferring causation, and define confounding.

 - Identify the contributions of laboratory methods to epidemiologic studies and the similarities and differences in scientific methods.